- demand the release of EndSARS protesters from police net.

 “Yet their peaceful requests were met with state-sanctioned violence and suppression, as your administration meted out unwarranted force against its own citizens.”

 Thousands of Nigerians stormed the street across the country in October demanding the disbandment of the country’s controversial Special Anti-Robbery Squad (SARS) and police injustice.

 The #ENDSARS campaign started on Twitter after a SARS officer shot an unharmed Nigerian in Ughelli, the Southern part of the country and drove away in his SUV.

-The Unit which was formed in 1992 to battle major crime – armed robbery and was given unimaginable powers.
+The Unit was formed in 1992 to battle major crime – armed robbery and was given unimaginable powers.

-Nigerians have compalined on several occasions due to the inhuman treatment they receive from the Unit.
+Nigerians have complained on several occasions due to the inhuman treatment they receive from the Unit.
 SARS agents can arrest a Nigerian because of a tattoo, Afro hair, new mobile phone, and “looking fresh”.

 Nigerians accused the Force of perpetrating the crime in which they were set up to fight.

 After days of endless protest, on October 11, the Inspector General of Police announced that SARS would be dissolved and its officers retrained and redeployed

 In an attempt to stop a repeat, the Nigerian government through the Central Bank obtained a 90-day court order to freeze the bank accounts of those who participated in the protest.

 Journalists and the protesters were arrested and detained for five days, their International passports and government IDs were also confiscated.